 Magnificent Mile Lights Festival

-Mickey and Minnie Mouse are the grand marshals of this annual festival parade, featuring more than 40 floats, helium-filled balloons, marching bands and performers on a route that extends along the upscale section of Chicago’s Michigan Avenue.
-But the highlight of the event is the more than 1 million lights that are turned on, creating a magical visual spectacle.
+Mickey and Minnie Mouse are the grand marshals of this fun-filled festival parade, featuring more than 40 floats, helium-filled balloons, marching bands and performers on a route that extends along the upscale section of Chicago’s Michigan Avenue.
+But the highlight of the event is the more than one-million lights that are turned on, creating a magical visual spectacle.
 Adding to the optics is a spectacular fireworks display to bring the festival to a grand conclusion.

-LOCATION Michigan Avenue between Wacker Drive and Oak Street, Chicago DATES 16-17 November
+Michigan Avenue between Wacker Drive and Oak Street, Chicago / November each year

 Midwest Museum of Natural History’s Festival of Trees

-Throughout December, the Midwest Museum of Natural History becomes the stage for an eye-catching display of Christmas trees to mark the holiday season.
-Dotted throughout the museum’s main galleries, the trees in question are ‘sponsored’ by local organisations, businesses and non-profits who lend it their own personal touch with decorations.
+Throughout December, the Midwest Museum of Natural History in the city of Sycamore becomes the stage for an eye-catching display of Christmas trees to mark the holiday season.
+Dotted throughout the museum’s main galleries, the trees in question are sponsored by local organisations, businesses and non-profits who lend it their own personal touch with decorations.
 Members of the public are invited to vote for their favourite by making a donation in jars placed in the lobby.

-LOCATION Midwest Museum of Natural History, Sycamore DATES 1-31 December
+Midwest Museum of Natural History, Sycamore / December each year